Audrey Truschke

 Audrey Truschke (/'trʌʃki/ TRUSH-kee) is a historian of South Asia and a professor at Rutgers University.
 Her work focuses on inter-community relations in medieval South Asia, especially during the Mughal Empire.
 In 2017, she was conferred with the John F. Richards Prize in South Asian History by American Historical Association.
-Truschke has been a frequent target of harassment by right-wing Hindu nationalists, who accuse her of having prejudiced views on Hinduism, and making offensive statements; scholars reject the charges.
+Truschke has been a frequent target of harassment by supporters of Hindutva, who accuse her of having prejudiced views on Hinduism, and making offensive statements; scholars reject the charges.

 Education and career

 Truschke earned her bachelor's degree in religious studies from the University of Chicago in 2004.
 She earned her MA from Columbia University in Middle Eastern, South Asian, and African Studies in 2007 before going on to receive a MPhil in the same discipline in 2008.
 She received her PhD from Columbia University in 2012, and was a postdoctoral fellow at University of Cambridge (2012–2013) and Stanford University (2013–2016).

 In 2015, Truschke joined Rutgers University as an assistant professor of South Asian history and in 2023, she was promoted to full professorship.